Get started with Shape today!

 Upon testing, it's immediately evident that AgencyBloc alleviates the steep learning curve often associated with CRM platforms.

 The lack of extensive customization required to jumpstart the CRM system is refreshing.
-This ready-to-use approach can be attributed to the fact that the CRM is structured with the insurance industry in mind.
+This ready-to-use approach can be attributed to the fact that the CRM is structured with the insurance sector in mind.
 Its intuitive layout, paired with user-friendly navigation, makes it a pleasure to operate.

 The depth of AgencyBloc’s features emerges when delving into its policy management capabilities.
 Agents are equipped with tools that allow them to adeptly link policies with relevant carriers, other agents, commissions, and clients.
 This presents a comprehensive overview of each policy.